August 2013 Newsletter

 Knowing how to welcome your guests will deliver many benefits, from reduced complaints to increased repeat bookings.

-It’s important: First impressions count.
+It’s essential: First impressions count.
 Savvy owners like to create a genuine sense of welcome for guests.
-Being made to feel not just an expected guest but also a very special guest is a great way to ensure your visitors start their holiday in your property on the right footing – the moment they arrive.
+Being made to feel not just an expected guest but also an exceptional guest is a great way to ensure your visitors start their holiday in your property on the right footing – the moment they arrive.
 After that, if anything doesn’t quite go according to plan, they’ll be far more likely to forgive you for it because you’ll have already convinced them you have their interests at heart...

 And Finally...